rameshpolishetti/apiscout/README.md

 * **EXTERNALIP**: The external IP address of the Kubernetes cluster in case of LOCAL mode
 * **HUGODIR**: The base directory for Hugo

-## Getting started in few minutes
+## Getting started

-This section provides minimal steps to get apiscout running inside a kuebernetes cluster on local machine / VM of your chaoice.
+This section provides minimal steps to get apiscout running inside a kubernetes cluster on local machine / VM of your choice.

 ### Prerequisites

 * Docker
-* Kubernetes environemnt
+* Kubernetes environment

 ### Steps to follow

-1. Setup up kuebernetes environment from [here](https://kubernetes.io/docs/tasks/tools/install-minikube/)
+1. Setup up kubernetes environment from [here](https://kubernetes.io/docs/tasks/tools/install-minikube/)
 * `make minikube-install`.
 You can skip this if minikube already installed.
 * `make minikube-start`
 2. Build and deploy apiscout